 5.3.7.1.1.
 The applicant shall submit samples, as mentioned in paragraphs 3.1, for approval.

 5.3.7.1.2.
-After verification of the general specifications Annex 4 (paragraph 6.) and the specifications of shape and dimensions Annex 5 (paragraph 7.1.), all samples shall be subjected to the heat resistance test Annex 6 (paragraph 7.) and examined after at least one hour of rest.
+After verification of the general specifications in paragraph 4. and the specifications of the shape and the dimensions identified in Figure A5-VIII or Figure A5-IX, all samples shall be subjected to the heat resistance test in Annex 6 and examined after at least one hour of rest.

 5.3.7.1.3.
-The CIL value of the four samples of the advance warning triangles submitted is measured at an observation angle of 20' and at an illumination angle with the components ß1 = 0°, ß2 = ±5°; this test is carried out in accordance with the method described in paragraph 4.
+The RI value of the four samples of the advance warning triangles submitted is measured at an observation angle of 20' and at an illumination angle with the components ß1 = 0°, ß2 = ±5°; this test is carried out in accordance with the method described in paragraph 4.

 5.3.7.1.4.
-The two samples with the smallest and the largest CIL value in the tests according to paragraph 1.3. shall be subsequently subjected to the following tests:
+The two samples with the smallest and the largest RI value in the tests according to paragraph 5.9.7.1.3. shall be subsequently subjected to the following tests:

 5.3.7.1.4.1.
-Measurement of the values of the CIL in respect of the observation and illumination angles referred to in paragraph 5.3.4.2. according to the method described in paragraph 4.
+Measurement of the values of the RI in respect of the observation and illumination angles referred to in paragraph 5.3.4. according to the method described in paragraph 4.

 5.3.7.1.4.2.
-Testing of the colour of the retro-reflected light according to paragraph 4.2. on the sample with the highest CIL concerned shall be examined.
+Testing of the colour of the retro-reflected light according to paragraph 4.2. on the sample with the highest RI concerned shall be examined.

 5.3.7.1.4.3.
-Test of clearance to ground according to Annex 20 paragraph 5.
+Test of clearance to ground according to Annex 20 paragraph 1.